 Once You’ve Finished Your First Housesit…

 Leave the property in perfect condition and make sure everything is clean and tidy.
-This guide will help you to get rid of stains and odors your furry friend has left behind.

 You should also replace any food you ate (unless it was offered by the homeowner).
 This will impress the homeowners, and they’ll be inclined to write you a glowing reference.
 Which, of course, will really improve your chances of getting your next sit!